drutopia/drutopia_template/README.md

 composer create-project drutopia/drutopia_template:dev-master --no-interaction DIRECTORY
 ```

-Composer will create a new directory called DIRECTORY.
+Composer will create a new directory called DIRECTORY (change to whatever presumably lower-case name you would like).
 Inside you will find the web directory with the entire code base of [Drutopia distribution](http://www.drupal.org/project/drutopia).
 You should be able to install it like any other Drupal site.

 ## Learn more about Composer for Drupal